ionianCTF/cyber-insight-hub/README.md

 The **Cyber Threat Intelligence Dashboard** is an interactive analytics platform designed to visualize, explore, and interpret global cybersecurity incident data.
 Built for security analysts, researchers, and decision-makers, it transforms complex datasets into actionable intelligence.

+The Cyber Threat Intelligence Dashboard is an interactive platform designed to analyze and visualize global cybersecurity incidents.
+It enables users to upload custom datasets and instantly transform them into meaningful insights through automated column mapping and dynamic analytics.
+The interface supports advanced filtering by country, year, attack type, and industry, allowing users to narrow down data to highly specific threat intelligence scenarios.

+The dashboard presents key performance indicators such as the total number of incidents, financial impact in USD, the number of affected users, and the average resolution time.
+These metrics offer a clear overview of the scale and severity of cyberattacks across different contexts.
+Users can explore several interactive visualizations, including attack trends over time, the distribution of attack types, the countries most heavily targeted, and the industries facing the highest number of threats.

+Overall, the dashboard supports cybersecurity analysts, researchers, educators, and organizations in examining incident patterns, understanding threat behaviors, and strengthening cyber defense strategies.
+It is suitable for operational security centers, threat intelligence teams, academic research, executive reporting, and incident response planning.

 ### 🚀 Key Features

 - **Custom Dataset Upload**